Rate Limiting Algorithms

 Token Bucket Algorithm

 Imagine a bucket filled with tokens.
 Each request consumes one token.
-The bucket refills at a steady rate (e.g., 10 tokens/second) up to a maximum capacity.
+The bucket refills at a steady rate up to a fixed maximum capacity.
+The diagram uses small round numbers — a capacity of 5 tokens refilling at +1 token/sec — so the mechanics stay clear; production limits scale the same way (e.g., thousands of tokens, hundreds per second).

 Many APIs use token bucket-style limits to allow short bursts while preventing abuse.
 Most API gateways and edge services use variations of this algorithm.